jnidzwetzki/jnidzwetzki.github.io/_posts/2026-05-08-ebpf-hw-breakpoints-postgresql.md

 21:47:45: @count[673992, postgres]: 18
 ```

 That means that the process with ID 519125 triggered the hardware breakpoint 6 times in the five-second interval starting at 21:47:25 and 6 times in the next five-second interval.
-The process with ID 673992 triggered the hardware breakpoint 6 times in the five-second interval starting at 21:47:35 and 18 times in the next five-second interval, which indicates that it is using more OIDs than the process with ID 519125.
+The process with ID 673992 triggered the hardware breakpoint 6 times in the five-second interval starting at 21:47:35 and 18 times in the next five-second interval, which indicates that it is consuming more OIDs than the process with ID 519125.

 # Benchmarking Hardware Breakpoints vs Uprobes